Skip to main content

 Man using nose strip

-Now that we’re spending more time looking at ourselves on video conference calls, there’s nothing worse than seeing a blackhead standing sentinel on the plain of your well-groomed face.
+Since many of us are on video conference calls or even video calls with family, there’s nothing worse than seeing a blackhead standing sentinel on the plain of your well-groomed face.
 No matter how good the rest of you looks, the knowledge of that unsightly blemish will ruin your feelings every time you confront your reflection for the rest of the day.
-Read on to learn how to treat and prevent them once and for all.

 Blackheads happen when excess oil from your skin (known as sebum) and dead skin cells collect in your skin’s pores, the tiny holes that allow your skin to “breathe.”
-Blackheads are the result of clogged pores that have open surfaces, which allows for dark-colored oxidation that gives the blemish its name.
+Blackheads result from clogged pores with open surfaces, allowing for dark-colored oxidation that gives the blemish its name.

-For most men, the battle with blackheads reaches its heady peak during teenage years, when wildly fluctuating hormones cause your skin to flush with excess oil.
-But they can show up from time to time even during your glory days, thanks to sweat, dirt, bacteria, poor diet, and even stress.
+For most men, the battle with blackheads reaches its heady peak during the teenage years, when wildly fluctuating hormones cause your skin to flush with excess oil.
+But they can show up from time to time, even during your glory days, thanks to sweat, dirt, bacteria, poor diet, and even stress.
+Read on to learn how to get rid of blackheads and prevent them once and for all.

 Try an oil-based cleanser

 As crazy as it sounds, oil does dissolve oil, which is exactly what your blackhead-afflicted face needs.
-Jojoba oil in particular has a chemical makeup almost identical to that of sebum, which makes it a great option for cleansing your pores without drying your skin.
+Jojoba oil has a chemical makeup almost identical to that of sebum, making it a great option for cleansing your pores without drying your skin.
 Rub a tablespoon or so of the oil into your face, leaving it on for 5-10 minutes, then steam it off with a hot, wet washcloth.
 Try it for a week — you might be surprised by how effective it is.

 Exfoliate

 But not too much.
-Together with excess sebum, dead skin cells are the principle cause of blocking your pores and creating the buildup that ends with a blackhead.
+Together with excess sebum, dead skin cells are the principal cause of blocking your pores and creating the buildup that ends with a blackhead.
 However, don’t overdo the exfoliation — getting too zealous with the scrub or the skin brush will irritate your skin and (you guessed it) trigger an excess of sebum.

 Try a clay mask